checkeverything.ch

 CoveredNot Covered

-✓ Theft and break-in✗ Self-caused accidents
+✓ Theft and break-in✗ Self-caused collisions

 ✓ Fire and explosion✗ Wear and tear